dmeulen/Arch_Root_on_encrypted_ZFS/README.md

 This document describes how to install Arch Linux with root on ZFS on LUKS without the need of using archzfs.

+## Prepare for installation

+Just use the regular media to boot the installation media.
+Consult the Arch wiki for more info on that.

+## Prepare install environment

+Some of the steps require the use of a non-root user.
+So we'll need to create a temporary non-root user.
+The default disk space is not sufficient to store all of the needed packages and tools, so we also need to increase the available disk space during the install.

+### Increase disk space

+    mount -o remount,size=4G /run/archiso/cowspace